 There is more to do in Yellowknife than you might think.
 For starters, we have our list of free activities you can get up to in Yellowknife.
-However, there is also a long list of daytime tours you can participate in.
-So if you are traveling to Yellowknife for business, or to see the
+However, there is also a long list of daytime tours you can participate in during the winter.
+So if you are travelling to Yellowknife for business, or to see the Aurora Borealis, or if you have just never left the comfort of your downtown apartment and office job since you moved to Yellowknife, this list is for you.

 Now for simplicity sake, we are going to make this into a series.
 Part one, this one, winter daytime tours, and part two, summer daytime tours.
 To check for the summer daytime tours list, check out our daytime tours tag here